nryan7118/DogGo/README.md

 Scheduling: Users can set and manage schedules for feeding, walking, and medications.
 Emergency and Vet Information: Store emergency contacts, vet information, and special instructions.
 Photo Gallery: Users can add and view photos of their pets in a dedicated gallery.
-Local Data Storage: The app uses local data storage solutions (SwiftData and UserDefaults) to save user data.
+Local Data Storage: The app uses Core Data and UserDefaults to save user data.
 Cloud Synchronization: Data is synchronized across devices using CloudKit, ensuring users have access to their data from any device.
 How DogGO Meets Capstone Requirements

 Splash Screen